Help

 Have you have looked at the relevant information and advice for the information you are looking for?
 Have you tried any of the self-help options?
 Have you accessed support from the suggested Apps, websites and organisations that are listed?

 If you are still not able to find the information or support you are seeking, then it might be helpful to speak to a CAMHS clinician.
-Please contact our Single Point of Access (SPA) number on 0300 304 0050.
+Please contact our Single Point of Access on 02382 317912 option 1; telephone lines are currently open 9am – 12pm Monday to Friday.

 Zero Tolerance Approach